 Gonzales, P. B., Rosaldo, R., & Pratt, M. L. (2021).
 Trumpism, Mexican America, and the Struggle for Latinx Citizenship.
 University of New Mexico Press.

-González, J. (2011).
-Harvest of Empire: A History of Latinos in America.
+González, J. (2022).
+Harvest of Empire: A History of Latinos in America: Second Revised and Updated Edition.
 Penguin Books.

 González, J. & Torres, J. (2011).
 News For All The People: The Epic Story of Race and the American Media.
 Verso.